The New Oil

 Passkeys

 As of mid-2023, we have seen a rapid release and adoption of a new technology called “passkeys.”
-I won’t waste time here explaining how they work, but if you’re interested there’s an excellent write-up here.
+I won’t spend time here explaining how they work because it is somewhat lengthy and complicated, but if you’re interested there’s an excellent write-up here.
 Whether or not you should use passkeys depends on several factors.
 For a more comprehensive explanation, I suggest checking out EFF’s deep dive into passkeys, but here’s the basic summary:

 When to use passkeys